JarWings/DES207-DES502_Git/README.txt

 18/02/24
 --Jiancheng
 Fixed all known bugs related to the camera, boss, and map.
 The number of bugs to be resolved is 0.

+19/02/24
+--Michael
+ver.0.0.6
+Added saving and loading for all menu settings & option to revert to default settings.